MicrosoftDocs/learn/learn-pr/wwl-data-ai/deploy-mariadb-mysql-postgresql-azure/includes/8-summary.md

-The open source offerings on the Azure Database for MariaDB, MySQL, and PostgreSQL platform cover the most popular open source offerings and offer value-added services like built-in high availability and backups in addition to easy scaling up and down for the flexibility your application needs.
+The open source offerings on the Azure Database for MariaDB, MySQL, and PostgreSQL platform cover the most popular open source offerings and offer value-added services like built-in high availability and backups.
+These offerings also provide easy scaling up and down for the flexibility your application needs.

 Now that you've reviewed this module, you should be able to: